 Markus Hehn is a co-founder and the chief technology officer of Verity, the global leader in autonomous indoor drone systems and a leading provider of drone failsafe technology.
-He leads the development of Verity’s indoor drone systems, including the development of reliable and safe drones, indoor positioning systems, and control software.
+He leads the development of Verity’s indoor drone systems, including the development of reliable and safe drones, indoor positioning systems, control software, and insight generation pipelines that make sense of data collected by the drones.
 Founded in 2014, Verity’s drones have completed more than 200,000 autonomous flights safely above people, in more than 100 facilities in 20 countries worldwide.
-Its systems also enable the deployment of dynamic sensors and other payloads anywhere in commercial and industrial facilities.
+Its systems enable the deployment of dynamic sensors and other payloads anywhere in commercial and industrial facilities.
 Verity Studios’ drones have been used by some of the world’s biggest names in entertainment, including Cirque du Soleil and Madison Square Garden, and in global tours of major artists including Celine Dion, Drake and Metallica.

 Markus completed his doctoral studies with Professor Raffaello D’Andrea at the Institute for Dynamic Systems and Control, ETH Zürich (Switzerland).
-His research lies in the field of algorithms for the control of aerial vehicles, with a specific focus on exploiting the exceptional agility of the quadrotor vehicles that are used in the Flying Machine Arena.
-He is interested in understanding the physical limits of how quickly these vehicles can move, real-time trajectory generation algorithms that get close to these physical limits, and complex tasks that rely on the vehicle’s agility (such as balancing an inverted pendulum on a quadrocopter).
+His doctoral research was in the field of algorithms for the control of aerial vehicles, with a specific focus on exploiting the exceptional agility of the quadrotor vehicles that were used in the Flying Machine Arena.
+His research was concerned with understanding the physical limits of how quickly these vehicles can move, real-time trajectory generation algorithms that get close to these physical limits, and complex tasks that rely on the vehicle’s agility (such as balancing an inverted pendulum on a quadrocopter).
 He also contributed to the Flight Assembled Architecture project, for which he developed task-specific trajectory generation algorithms, worked on the robustness of the estimation algorithms to measurement data blackouts, and assisted with the implementation of a space reservation system.